Louise Bentall Award

 With ongoing funding from the Hawthorne Foundation and administrative support from DanceHouse, the award is given every other year, and juried by a diverse panel of dance professionals.
 Criteria for the award were developed in consultation with a distinguished advisory panel, including Louise’s daughters Carly Bentall and Erin Cayley Ross.

-Applications are open until January 26, 2025.
-Prizes will be awarded in April 2025 based on the overall presentation of the proposal and the vision and potential of the artist.
+Applications are now closed.
+The winner will be announced on Friday, April 25 at the Vancouver Playhouse after Peeping Tom’s Diptych (The missing door and The lost room) during our post-show social.
+Prizes are awarded based on the overall presentation of the proposal and the vision and potential of the artist.

-Individual emerging choreographers working in all styles of dance, including multidisciplinary projects, are encouraged to apply.
+Individual emerging choreographers working in all styles of dance, including multidisciplinary projects, are encouraged to apply when applications open again in fall 2026.
 There is no upper age restriction on applicants, but choreographers who have completed pre-professional training and enjoyed at least one public performance of their work are the intended recipients.
 Students are not eligible to apply to fund further studies or training, and companies, collectives, and organizations are not eligible.

 For more information contact bentallaward@dancehouse.ca